Entering the race

 Can I run using another runner’s race number?

 No, this is strongly prohibited.
 This confuses emergency details should there be an accident and will invalidate insurance, resulting in disqualification from the race.

-Why have I been charged an admin fee from Active?
+Why have I been charged a booking fee?